tom-mont/cape-town-activities/cape-town-activities/Pip Trip October 2023/Cook Dinner At Home.md

-## Activity
+### Activity
-Cooking a meal together at home.
+Cooking and enjoying dinner together at home.
+### Weather
+Any but may make sense to do on days with bad weather.
-## Prep required
+### Preparation required
-Grocery shopping at lunch
+Purchase groceries at lunch.
 ## Potential Meals
 - Calzone (Monty Special)
 - Egg Sarmie (Pip's fav)
-- Poke bowl (soya-ey sweety-ey taste-ey)
+- Poke bowl (sticky soya-ey sweety-ey taste-ey)
 	- Tofu
 	- Pineapple
 	- Edamame beans